libra/website/docs/reference/glossary.md

 ### Validator Node

-* *Alternate name*: Validators
+* *Alternate name*: Validators.
 * A **validator** is an entity of the Libra ecosystem that validates the Libra Blockchain.
-It receives requests from clients, and runs consensus, execution, and storage.
+It receives requests from clients and runs consensus, execution, and storage.
 * A validator maintains the history of all the transactions on the blockchain.
 * Internally, a validator node needs to keep the current state, to execute transactions and to calculate the next state.

 ### Version

 * A **version** is also called “height” in blockchain literature.
-* In the Libra Blockchain, we don't have an explicit notion of a block, we only use blocks for batching and executing transactions.
+* In the Libra Blockchain, we don't have an explicit notion of a block &mdash; we only use blocks for batching and executing transactions.
-* A transaction at height 0 is the 1st transaction (genesis transaction), and a transaction at height 100 is the 101st transaction in the transaction store.
+* A transaction at height 0 is the first transaction (genesis transaction), and a transaction at height 100 is the 101th transaction in the transaction store.

 ## W

 * * *

-### Well-Formed Transaction
+### Well Formed Transaction

-A Libra transaction is **well-formed** if each of the following conditions are true for the transaction:
+A Libra transaction is **well formed** if each of the following conditions are true for the transaction:
 * The transaction has a valid signature.
 * An account exists at the sender address.
 * It includes a public key, and the hash of the public key matches the sender account's authentication key.